zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 }
 ```

+# Interaction

-#### Running the Server Node
+## Running the Server Node

 Now's the time to test our fully featured security system.
 Head back to Cloud9's terminal and run your zetta server:

-    /$ node server.js
+    node server.js

+## Make it beep AND light up

+The LED light has become another part of our security system.
+We interact with it now now that it is connected and we have a custom driver to handle that interaction.
+Setting off the alarm as before now triggers both the buzzer and the light.
+Clap (or make some loud noise) near the microphone to set off alarm.

-##What just happened?!
+## What just happened?!

 Devices in zetta are described completely in javascript.
 This means that there are no configuration files to keep track of - logic can go right into the state machines when you describe them!
+We described a state machine for an LED, added it to our app and told zetta to look for it.

 #Next Steps